Nathan Bedford Forrest: Sacramento and Fort Donelson

-Forrest won praise for his performance under fire during an early victory in the Battle of Sacramento in Kentucky, the first in which he commanded troops in the field, where he routed a U.S. Army force by personally leading a cavalry charge that Brigadier General Charles Clark later commended.
+Forrest won praise for his performance under fire during an early victory in the Battle of Sacramento in Kentucky, the first in which he commanded troops in the field, during which he routed a Union Army force by personally leading a cavalry charge that Brigadier General Charles Clark later commended.
 Forrest distinguished himself further at the Battle of Fort Donelson in February 1862.
-After his cavalry captured a U.S. artillery battery, he broke out of a siege headed by Major General Ulysses S. Grant, rallying nearly 4,000 troops and leading them to escape across the Cumberland River.
+After his cavalry captured a Union artillery battery, he broke out of the siege headed by Major General Ulysses S. Grant, rallying nearly 4,000 troops and leading them to escape across the Cumberland River.

-A few days after the Confederate surrender of Fort Donelson, with the fall of Nashville to U.S. forces imminent, Forrest took command of the city.
-All available carts and wagons were pressed into service to haul 600 boxes of army clothing, 250,000 pounds of bacon, and 40 wagon-loads of ammunition to the railroad depots, to be sent off to Chattanooga and Decatur.
-Forrest arranged for heavy ordnance machinery, including a new cannon rifling machine and 14 cannons, as well as parts from the Nashville Armory, to be sent to Atlanta for use by the Confederate Army.
+A few days after the Confederate surrender of Fort Donelson, with the fall of Nashville to Union forces imminent, Forrest took command of the city.
+All available carts and wagons were pressed into service to haul 600 boxes of army clothing, 250,000 pounds of bacon, and 40 wagonloads of ammunition to the railroad depots, to be sent off to Chattanooga and Decatur.
+Forrest arranged for heavy ordnance machinery—including a new cannon rifling machine and 14 cannons—as well as parts from the Nashville Armory, to be sent to Atlanta for use by the Confederate Army.

 Shiloh and Murfreesboro

 A month later, Forrest was back in action at the Battle of Shiloh, fought April 6–7, 1862.
-After the U.S. victory, Forrest commanded a Confederate rear guard.
-In the battle of Fallen Timbers, he drove through the U.S. skirmish line.
-Not realizing that the rest of his men had halted their charge when they reached the full U.S. brigade, Forrest charged the brigade alone and soon found himself surrounded.
-He emptied his Colt Army revolvers into the swirling mass of U.S. Army soldiers and pulled out his saber, hacking, and slashing.
-A U.S. infantryman on the ground beside Forrest fired a musket ball at him with a point-blank shot, nearly knocking him out of the saddle.
+After the Union victory, Forrest commanded a Confederate rear guard.
+In the battle of Fallen Timbers, he drove through the Union skirmish line.
+Not realizing that the rest of his men had halted their charge when they reached the full Union brigade, Forrest charged the brigade alone and soon found himself surrounded.
+He emptied his Colt Army revolvers into the swirling mass of Union Army soldiers and pulled out his saber, hacking, and slashing.
+A Union infantryman on the ground beside Forrest fired a musket ball at him with a point-blank shot, nearly knocking him out of the saddle.
 The ball went through Forrest's pelvis and lodged near his spine.
 A surgeon removed the musket ball a week later without anesthesia, which was unavailable.

 By early summer, Forrest commanded a new brigade of inexperienced cavalry regiments.
 He led them into Middle Tennessee in July under orders to launch a cavalry raid.
-On July 13, 1862, he led them into the First Battle of Murfreesboro, as a result of which all of the U.S. units surrendered to Forrest.
-The Confederates destroyed much of the U.S. Army's supplies and railroad tracks in the area.
+On July 13, 1862, he led them into the First Battle of Murfreesboro, as a result of which all of the Union units surrendered to Forrest.
+The Confederates destroyed much of the Union Army's supplies and railroad tracks in the area.